1986

 interrupt it."
 (He was talking about his later wife, Grainne.)

-David: "Some people are so dedicated to their job, nothing else matters
+Dave: "Some people are so dedicated to their job, nothing else matters

 but I think that's very tunneled vision.
 For example, our engineer has just